 Armando Valladares was imprisoned by the Castro regime for over 20 years, suffering, with a multitude of other political prisoners, the most cruel and vile depredations; Against all Hope (Contra Toda Esperanza) is his account of those years; the title is taken from Romans 4.18-19.
 Published in 1985, the book is inscribed to ‘..the memory of my companions tortured and murdered in the prisons of Fidel Castro and to the thousands who presently agonize in them.’

-The book does not set out to be a ‘Christian book’; the objective is to document and condemn the Cuban regime’s treatment of political prisoners and to expose the Communist regime for what it was, and still is; note – the prisoners are still there.
+The book does not set out to be a ‘Christian book’; the objective is to recount and condemn the Cuban regime’s treatment of political prisoners and to expose the Communist regime for what it was, and still is; note – as of 2020 the prisoners are still there.
 Nevertheless, it is a powerful testimony of a profoundly Christian nature; just reading that inscription again, I found very moving, since it is a work that helps one identify strongly with suffering people and with Christ.
 At intervals through the book Valladares mentions the central place of God, of Christ, in the prisons and his experience; this is the aspect I want to point towards in this review.
 The book is not for the squeamish; actually a strong stomach is called for at many points.
 Perhaps I should not attempt humour at this point, but it reminds me of the Anglican wedding ceremony which says that marriage is ‘not to be undertaken lightly’; reading this book is not a light undertaking.

 Firstly, we will take a quick run through what Valladares describes, the events.
 V. supported the overthrow, by Castro, of the Batista dictatorship.
 This was supposed to bring democracy, but it soon became evident that the intent was a new, Communist dictatorship; V. in fact is at pains to demonstrate throughout the book that Castro never had any other intent.
-V. declined to have propaganda placed on his desk in a government office, was subsequently arrested on no evidence and sentenced to 20 years.
+V. declined to have propaganda placed on his desk in a government office, was subsequently arrested on no evidence and, aged 20 or so, sentenced to 20 years prison.
 The first period was spent in a prison in Havana where countless firing squad executions were witnessed.
 He was then moved to a large prison complex on an island south of Cuba with 1000’s of other political prisoners.
 Conditions were harsh but the prisoners were clever and managed by extremes of subterfuge to gain and maintain outside contact, something which continued across the ensuing years; Valladares met the beautiful daughter of a fellow inmate on a prison visit, a relationship was established and she later escaped Cuba and agitated on his and others’ behalf with various institutions.
 After some 20 years of imprisonment, Valladares was eventually released.
 The two were finally married, but many men were not so fortunate as to escape with their lives.

 There is a great account of he and 3 others managing an amazing prison break.
 Subsequent to recapture he spent several months in solitary; this was followed by a new prison regime for some years consisting of forced labour.
 All this is told in vivid detail with frequent cameo biographies of his fellow prisoners, and sometimes their torturers, very succinctly and sharply done.
 (I have not read an English translation.)
 The Spanish is measured and factual; there are occasional incidents of humour, but frequent amazement at the cruelty with which they were treated.